 What Cookware Material is Compatible with Glass Stove Tops?

-The go-to cookware for the pros, copper offers top of the line heat conductivity.
-While most types of cookware have hot spots that prevent food from cooking evenly, with copper, you don’t have to deal with hot spots, ever.
+The go-to cookware for the pros!
+Is Copper.
+Offers top of the line heat conductivity.
+Most types of cookware have hot spots that prevent food from cooking evenly, with copper! you don’t have to deal with hot spots, ever.
 Copper cookware is a popular choice among cooks and chefs of all skill levels.
-Not only is it beautiful and often hung from pot and pan racks in the kitchen, but it’s also very heat efficient.
+Not only is it beautiful and often hung from pot and pan racks in the kitchen.
+But it’s also very heat efficient.
 This cookware heats up quickly and cooks food evenly.
-As soon as you change the temperature on the glass stove top, the temperature of the cookware will change immediately.
-Basically, if you regularly cook delicate dishes, copper is a perfect choice.
+Instantly when you change the temperature on the glass stove top.
+The temperature of the cookware will change immediately.
+Basically! if you regularly cook delicate dishes, copper is a perfect choice.

-The Mauviel M’heritage M250B Copper Cookware Set is a popular option and our top choice.
-It’s also a set that comes with plenty of pots and pans, making it a perfect starter set.
-The cookware itself features a flat bottom for improved burner contact, resulting in food that’s cooked perfectly, and faster.
+The Mauviel M’HERITAGECOPPER COOKWARE SET is a popular option and our top choice.
+It’s also a set that comes with plenty of pots and pans.
+Making it a perfect starter set!
+The cookware itself features a flat bottom for improved burner contact.
+Resulting in food that’s cooked perfectly,and faster.

-To learn more about leading copper cookware sets, click here to read our buyer’s guide.
+To learn more about leading copper cookware sets!

 Carbon Steel Cookware